Paul Hurst BSc (Hons) Psych, Dip TA Practice, MBACP, MBPsS

 Training, qualifications & experience

-Following a six year Open University honours degree in psychology, I gained a diploma in counselling and psychotherapy and achieved membership of both the British Psychological Society and the British Association for Counselling & Psychotherapy.
+Following a six year Open University honours degree in psychology, I gained a diploma in counselling and psychotherapy and have achieved membership of both the British Psychological Society and the British Association for Counselling & Psychotherapy.

 During my training, I worked as a volunteer counsellor for a hospice, and for substance use units in both Brighton and Hastings and took additional training in trauma.